-Border Patrol Is Searching For A Missing Girl Who Was Swept Away While Crossing The Rio Grande
+Border Patrol Is Searching For A Toddler Who Was Swept Away While Crossing The Rio Grande

 While the nation's attention is still fixed on the overcrowded Border Patrol facilities along the United States' southern border with Mexico, another tragic event has just occurred.
 Border Patrol is searching for a young girl who is missing after being swept away in the currents of the Rio Grande while trying to cross into the United States with her mother.